How many times have you seen the spinning beachball lately while browsing Safari on your Mac?

-Other times, it may be just that Safari runs extremely slow after High Sierra update (remember the pitfalls of a shiny new macOS?)
+Other times, it may be just that Safari runs extremely slow after Catalina update (remember the pitfalls of a shiny new macOS?)

 All of these behaviors are typical symptoms related to Apple’s signature Internet browser.
 While Safari is a light-weighted browser optimized for use on all Mac machines, issues like above might force you to resort to third-party browsers (perhaps Chrome, stay away from Firefox) that tend to be faster.

 But for those of you who are real fans of Apple and decide to stick to Safari, we’re going to help you get to the root of your Safari issues in this guide, starting with the possible reasons why Safari is slow.